jonaprieto/specs/src/architecture/economics/proof-of-stake/reward-distribution.md

 The commission rate $c_V(e)$ is the same for all delegations to a validator $V$ in a given epoch $e$, including for self-bonds.
 The validator can change the commission rate at any point, subject to a maximum rate of change per epoch, which is a constant specified when the validator is created and immutable once validator creation has been accepted.

-While rewards are given out at the end of every epoch, voting power is only updated after the pipeline offset for implementational reasons.
+While rewards are given out at the end of every epoch, voting power is only updated after the pipeline offset.
+According to the [proof-of-stake system](bonding-mechanism.md#epoched-data),  at the current epoch `e`, the validator sets an only be updated for epoch `e + pipeline_offset`, and it should remain unchanged from epoch `e` to `e + pipeline_offset - 1`.
+Updating voting power in the current epoch would violate this rule.

 ## Slashes